HewlettPackard/Docker-Synergy/docs-src/promgraf-k8s/promgraf-k8s-playbooks.md

 You can choose not to install certain components by commenting out the appropriate line in the wrapper playbook.

 ## Prometheus Operator
-The Prometheus Operator makes running Prometheus on top of Kubernetes as easy as possible, while preserving Kubernetes-native configuration options.
 For more information on Prometheus Operator, see https://coreos.com/operators/prometheus/docs/latest/user-guides/getting-started.html.

 The playbook `playbooks/kube-prometheus/operator.yml` installs the operator itself.